zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

       * `eureka.instance.metadata-map.apiml.apiInfo.gatewayUrl`

           The base path at the API gateway where the API is available.
 It should bethe same as a _gatewayUrl_ value in the _routes_ sections.

+      * `eureka.instance.metadata-map.apiml.apiInfo.documentationUrl`

+          (Optional)Link to external documentation, if needed.
+Can coexist with Swagger documentation
       * `eureka.instance.metadata-map.apiml.apiInfo.swaggerUrl`

           (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document that provides the API documentation for this API is available.